gr4vy/gr4vy-go/api/docs/PaymentServiceUpdate.md

 `func (o *PaymentServiceUpdate) UnsetNetworkTokensEnabled()`

 UnsetNetworkTokensEnabled ensures that no value is present for NetworkTokensEnabled, not even an explicit nil
+### GetSettlementReportingEnabled

+`func (o *PaymentServiceUpdate) GetSettlementReportingEnabled() bool`

+GetSettlementReportingEnabled returns the SettlementReportingEnabled field if non-nil, zero value otherwise.

+### GetSettlementReportingEnabledOk

+`func (o *PaymentServiceUpdate) GetSettlementReportingEnabledOk() (*bool, bool)`

+GetSettlementReportingEnabledOk returns a tuple with the SettlementReportingEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSettlementReportingEnabled

+`func (o *PaymentServiceUpdate) SetSettlementReportingEnabled(v bool)`

+SetSettlementReportingEnabled sets SettlementReportingEnabled field to given value.

+### HasSettlementReportingEnabled

+`func (o *PaymentServiceUpdate) HasSettlementReportingEnabled() bool`

+HasSettlementReportingEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)